 4. CAST A WIDE NET

 Let’s not mince words.
 The meals at Food & Fun are the stuff of culinary dreams.
-But the arc of flavour is long, and the range of food experiences you can have in Iceland is wide.
+But the arc of flavor is long, and the range of food experiences you can have in Iceland is wide.
 Don’t discount street food, shore lunches, and hot dog stands just because there’s no maître d' to show you to your table.
 Some of your most memorable bites might just come out of a paper wrapper, off the deck of a fishing boat or while standing in the cold at a food truck.
 Look for lines, ask the locals and venture to parts unknown!
 You will be rewarded with tasty memories (and probably some good stories, too).

 5. BOTHER THE PEOPLE AT THE NEXT TABLE